 Electronic meal ordering

 In its recommendations, the Hospital Food Review also states that electronic meal ordering allows patients to choose their meal much closer to the time they will eat it, so patients are less likely to change their mind about what they want, leading to less food waste.
 In addition, this can reduce the likelihood of food arriving on a ward after the patient has left.

 Civica Bedside takes electronic meal ordering to the next level.
 The ward host uses a tablet device to input preferences for specific patients, rather than beds.
 Easy to navigate and fully tailored to the individual, this system allows patients to choose from a specific list of meals that are suitable to them, and ensures they receive their chosen meal even if they are moved. takes electronic meal ordering to the next level.
 The ward host uses a tablet device to input preferences for specific patients, rather than beds.
 Easy to navigate and fully tailored to the individual, this system allows patients to choose from a specific list of meals that are suitable to them, and ensures they receive their chosen meal even if they are moved.

 This requirement for human interaction between the ward host and patient ensures accuracy and efficiency, prevents delays and improves the patient experience.
 It also supports the objective of reducing food waste.

 Take the option to input specific preferences, for example.
 If 50% of those who order soup prefer not to eat a bread roll, then traditionally that could leave hundreds of bread rolls wasted each week across a large trust.
-Saffron allows the host to input the information and prevent wastage, without increasing the burden on busy ward staff or catering teams.
+Civica Catering Management allows the host to input the information and prevent wastage, without increasing the burden on busy ward staff or catering teams.